videojs/http-streaming/docs/stream-time-from-player-time.md

 NOTE: All times referenced in seconds unless otherwise specified.

-*Player Time*: any time that can be gotten/set from player.currentTime() (e.g., any time within player.seekable().start(0) to player.seekable().end(0)).
+*Player Time*: any time that can be gotten/set from player.currentTime() (e.g., any time within player.seekable().start(0) to player.seekable().end(0)).<br />
 *Stream Time*: any time within one of the stream's segments.
 Used by video frames (e.g., dts, pts, base media decode time).
-While these times natively use clock values, throughout the document the times are referenced in seconds.
+While these times natively use clock values, throughout the document the times are referenced in second.<br />
-*Program Time*: any time referencing the real world (e.g., EXT-X-PROGRAM-DATE-TIME).
+*Program Time*: any time referencing the real world (e.g., EXT-X-PROGRAM-DATE-TIME).<br />
-*Start of Segment*: the pts (presentation timestamp) value of the first frame in a segment.
+*Start of Segment*: the pts (presentation timestamp) value of the first frame in a segment.<br />

 ## Overview